Toronto Transit Commission bus system: Articulated buses

 Introduced in 2013, the Nova Bus articulated buses are the third generation of articulated buses in Toronto, the earlier two being those manufactured by General Motors (operating from 1982 to 1987) and by Orion-Ikarus (operating from 1987 to 2003).
 The total cost of the Nova articulated fleet was $143.7 million.
 Fewer operators are required as the 18-metre articulated bus (carrying 46 seated and approximately 31 standing passengers) has 45 percent more passenger capacity than a 12-metre bus.
 Each bus can accommodate two standard wheelchairs and provides nine priority passenger seats.
 Each bus features three doors, LED interior and exterior lighting and automatic central air conditioning and heating.
 The "clean diesel" engines minimize engine exhaust emissions using electronic engine controls and treatment systems for diesel exhaust.

 In late April 2017, the TTC temporarily withdrew the entire Nova articulated fleet from service because one of the buses experienced a "full throttle", that is, an unexpected acceleration.
 Nova provided a software fix that required 20 minutes per bus to install allowing buses to go back into service.

-The fourth generation of articulated buses will be hybrid-electric produced by New Flyer Industries.
+The fourth generation of articulated buses, which is hybrid-electric was built by New Flyer Industries.